FiveMerr/documents/script-integrations/power-scripts/power_dashcams.md

 Make sure to use the latest release of Power Dashcams V2 available on Keymaster.

 Create a VIDEO API key and add it to server_functions.lua line 7.
-FivemMerr is selected as the API service by default.
+FiveMerr is selected as the API service by default.

 <figure><img src="../../.gitbook/assets/dashcams_api_settings.png" alt=""><figcaption><p>Add VIDEO API Key</p></figcaption></figure>